-Practicing this meditation regularly results in physical, emotional and psychological benefits.
-It reduces blood pressure, increases immunity, reactivates our chakra energy centers, creates emotional balance, helps in mastering your thoughts, improves memory, increases focus and concentration and result in realization of the inner atman (soul), higher consciousness and enlightenment.
+Practicing this meditation regularly results in physical, emotional, and psychological benefits.
+It reduces blood pressure, increases immunity, reactivates our chakra energy centers, creates emotional balance, helps in mastering your thoughts, improves memory, increases focus and concentration, and result in the realization of the inner Atman (soul), higher consciousness, and enlightenment.

 Kriya Yoga Meditation

 Kriya yoga meditation is part of a collection of meditation techniques that focuses on energy and breath control (pranayama).
 It also involves other meditation practices and living the right way.